 - Environmental causes: Head injury4 and exposure to toxins1 may put a person at risk for developing PD.

-Learn more about the causes of Parkinson’s disease from the Parkinson’s Disease Foundation.
+Learn more about Parkinson’s disease from the Parkinson’s Disease Foundation.

 Symptoms of Parkinson’s disease